8 Best Renters Insurance Companies in Georgia of 2026

 But Allstate doesn’t just have cheap premiums.
 They are also known for their customer service.

-Those who are young often gravitate to insurers like Lemonade because you can accomplish many things related to your policy online or on its app without having to speak to a company rep. Of course, online-only companies are the future of the renters insurance industry.
+Those who are young often gravitate to insurers like Lemonade because you can accomplish many things related to your policy online or on its app without speaking to a company rep. Of course, online-only companies are the future of the renters insurance industry.

 But what if you needed to speak to customer service?
 You can’t do that with Lemonade because they don’t have reps.

-That’s why Allstate is a good option if you prefer to work with a local agent rather than handing your policy online.
+Allstate is a good option if you prefer to work with a local agent rather than handing over your policy online.

 The company has a vast network of agents around the nation.

 Allstate has a “Find an Agent” tool online that makes it easy to see if there’s an agent in your area, which is often the case.
-So, you can speak to a live agent that is near you and who will be able to give you a customized quote because they often know the area in which you live.
+So, you can speak to a live agent who is near you and who can give you a customized quote because they often know the area in which you live.

 And besides, there are still millions of customers out there who prefer the human touch.
 Many older people or those who grew up without the Internet or are not Internet savvy still prefer working with a company directly.